Enhanced Endpoint Telemetry

 Sample Queries

-- Replace values in bold from the queries below with real data from your logs
+Replace values in bold from the example queries with values from your logs.

 Query process start data

-These queries are designed to help you find useful information in the Process Start data that flows into the Endpoint Activity log set in Log Search.
+These queries are designed to help you find useful information in your Process Start data.

 where(process.name="process.exe" OR parent_process.name="process.exe")groupby(hostname)calculate(unique:hostname)limit(1000)